codgician/serenitea-pot/docs/check-dependency.md

                 └───/nix/store/3kd50mza2szav6x48wmiib93zl8kj7kf-nix-2.15.3.drv
 ```

-Now we understand the vulnerable package was introduced by `rnix-lsp-unstable`, a already deprecated package.
+Now we understand the vulnerable package was introduced by `rnix-lsp-unstable`, an already deprecated package.